01 of 06

 Customize Your Own Glass Coasters

-Having a nice set of coasters on your coffee table or end table not only adds a decorative touch, it protects your wood furniture from unsightly water rings.
-The great thing about making your own coasters is that you can customize them to coordinate with a certain color scheme, and even give them a personal touch by adding a monogram or black and white photos.
+Having a nice set of coasters on your coffee table or end table not only adds a decorative touch, but it also protects your wood furniture from unsightly water rings.
+The great thing about making your own coasters is that you can customize them to coordinate with a particular color scheme, and even give them a personal touch by adding a monogram or black and white photos.
 If you like to decorate with nature, pressed flowers or fall leaves would be beautiful, too.
 And because these are made with glass, you can easily wipe them clean with glass cleaner.

 These glass coaster sets are so simple and inexpensive to make, you will want to make some for yourself, and save a set or two to give as Christmas gifts, hostess gifts, or even wedding gifts.Continue to 2 of 6 below.